sandymist/android-debug-library/README.md

 development and testing.
 A key advantage of this library is that all debugging insights are accessible directly on the device, eliminating the need for external tools.

+# Caution
+The information collected, stored and shared MAY contain sensitive information and/or impact the privacy policy of the app.
+This library should STRICTLY be used only for debugging purposes, and **NEVER in production**.

 # Features

 The debug information collected and reported include: